Roushan-77/techfest36-Tesseract-RCET-Roushan-kumar/README.md

 > College: Rungta college of engineering and technology, Bhilai,CG (R1)
 >"*Team members:
 1. Roushan kumar(Lead) : backend function and chatbot
-2. Kundan Kumar : frontend
+2. Kundan Kumar : Frontend
-3. piyush kumar : Frontend and backend Integration
+3. piyush kumar : Frontend and Backend Integration
 4. Prachi Arya : UI Design
 5. Aayushi Kumari: PPT*"

-## ppt
+## PPT

 ### Project Presentation

 [Download Presentation (PPTX)](presentation/tesseract(R.C.E.T).pptx)

-## A healthcare AI  related to mental health
+## Healthcare AI Related To Mental Health
- AI-driven mental health assistant designed to help users reflect on their emotions through a short 5-question wellness check.
-It provides personalized suggestions, offers a basic chatbot for supportive conversation, and rewards users with a temporary motivational token.
+ AI-driven mental health assistant designed to help users reflect on their emotions through a short 8-question wellness check.
+It provides personalized suggestions, offers a Smart AI Chatbot for supportive conversation, and rewards users with a temporary motivational token.
 The project focuses on mental well-being, privacy, and emotional support, all without requiring any login.

-## description
+## Description
 Mental-Health-AI is an AI chatbot that helps users assess their mental well-being through interactive questions and provides personalized self-care recommendations.
 It also engages users in calming activities like music therapy to promote mental relaxation.